AdarshGandhi29/Stroke_Prediction/README.md

 ## Dataset
 The dataset used in this project is the "Stroke Prediction Dataset" from Kaggle.
 It includes various features like age, gender, BMI, average glucose level, hypertension, and heart disease history.

+## Modeling Approach
+The following classification algorithms were used:

+- Logistic Regression (LR)
+- Naive Bayes (NB)
+- K-Nearest Neighbors (KNN)
+- Decision Tree (DT)
+- Random Forest (RF)
+- K-Means Clustering (unsupervised)

+These models are applied after preprocessing the data, including:

+- Encoding categorical variables
+- Standardizing numerical features
+- Splitting data into training and testing sets

+## Evaluation Metrics
+Each model is evaluated using these metrics:

+- **Accuracy**: Proportion of correctly predicted instances
+- **Precision**: Ratio of true positives to total predicted positives
+- **Recall**: Ratio of true positives to total actual positives
+- **F1-Score**: Harmonic mean of precision and recall

+## Results
+A summary table is generated to compare each model based on the evaluation metrics mentioned above.
+This helps in identifying the best-performing model for stroke prediction based on the given data.

+## Future Improvements
+- Incorporate additional features for better prediction accuracy.
+- Experiment with hyperparameter tuning techniques like GridSearchCV.
+- Use ensemble methods like Gradient Boosting or AdaBoost.

+## Contributing
+Contributions are welcome!
+If you'd like to improve the project, feel free to fork the repository and submit a pull request.